 A debt-to-equity ratio of 85:15 is applicable to the funding of participations or real estate located in Luxembourg; interest free loans may qualify as capital for debt/equity ratio purposes.

 General abuse of law principle.

 Yes, with effect as of January 1, 2016, an anti-hybrid rule and a general antiabuse rule have been included in the domestic participation exemption regime for profit distributions derived from participations falling within the scope of the EU Parent-Subsidiary directive.

-The IP regime granting an 80 percent exemption on royalties and capital gains with regard to certain intellectual properties will be repealed as of July 1, 2016 (with grandfathering rules).
+The IP regime granting a 80 percent exemption on royalties and capital gains with regard to certain intellectual properties was repealed as of July 1, 2016 (with grandfathering rules).
 Certain tax incentives are in place for R&D and innovation.
 Luxembourg is a popular location for investment and private equity funds, headquarters, holding companies, financing companies, and securitization vehicles.

 Investment tax credits - Favorable tax regime for expatriates.